curriculum & Graduation planNING

 Students are encouraged to discuss any additional STEM coursework in a given semester with their Academic Advisor.

-4. CREATE THE PLAN ON THE STANDARDIZED COLLEGE TEMPLATE
+4. CREATE THE GRAD PLAN ON THE STANDARDIZED COLLEGE TEMPLATE

 The most recent version of the college template will have columns to mark all outstanding GenEd Requirements to be completed with your planned coursework.

-5. ENSURE THAT THE PLAN IS COMPLETELY FILLED OUT
+5. ENSURE THAT THE GRAD PLAN IS COMPLETELY FILLED OUT

-Mark the semesters enrolled at the University, all outstanding GenEds to be completed with your planned coursework, and the appropriate number of credits for planned courses.
-The name of the CMNS Peer Mentor who helped create your plan and your plan’s creation date should also be included.
+Mark the semesters enrolled at the University, all outstanding GenEds to be completed with planned coursework, and the appropriate number of credits for planned courses.
+The name of the CMNS Peer Mentor who helped create the plan and the plan’s creation date should also be included.

 General Biology (GENB)